jomarcardoso/brazilian-super-hero/README.md

 arm destroyed.
 Rafa is unable to move himself.

-Meanwhile Roger is shedding tears, by all that happens, to his friends and family, and the whole world.
+Meanwhile Roger holding his hammer, face down and he is shedding tears, by all that happens, to his friends and family, and the whole world.
 Like I know, we weep when the emotion is high, not only the